Reno, Nevada: Air races

 The Reno Air Races, also known as the National Championship Air Races, are held each September at the Reno Stead Airport.
-2023 will mark the final year for the races in Reno after 60 years, as a result of the Reno Tahoe Airport Authority's decision to sundown the event, citing growth around the airport, amongst other nonspecific concerns not stated by the RTAA.
+After 60 years, the Reno Air Races were discontinued following 2023.
+The Reno Tahoe Airport Authority cited airport expansion and development as factors in the decision to end the event.
+Authority's decision to sundown the event, citing growth around the airport, amongst other nonspecific concerns not stated by the RTAA.

 Government

 Reno has a democratic municipal government.
 The city council is the core of the government, with seven members.
-Six of these council people represent districts of Reno, and are vetted in the primary by the citizens of each district.
+Six council members represent districts, with the mayor serving as the at-large representative.
+In 2023, the city restructured from five districts and two at-large seats to six districts and one at-large seat.
 In general, the top two vote earners in each ward make the ballot for the citywide election.
 The mayor serves as the at-large member representing the entire city.
 A second at-large position existed until the creation of the city’s sixth ward in 2023.
 The council has several duties, including setting priorities for the city, promoting communication with the public, planning development, and redevelopment.

 There is an elected city attorney who is responsible for civil and criminal cases.
 The City Attorney represents the city government in court and prosecutes misdemeanors.

 The city's charter calls for a council-manager form of government, meaning the council appoints only two positions: the city manager, who implements and enforces the policies and programs the council approves, and the city clerk.
 The city manager is in charge of the budget and workforce for all city programs.
 The city clerk, who records the proceedings of the council, makes appointments for the council, and makes sure efficient copying and printing services are available.

 In 2010, there was a ballot question asking whether the Reno city government and the Washoe County government should explore the idea of becoming one combined governmental body.
 Fifty-four percent of voters approved of the ballot measure to inquire into consolidating the governments.